 The most direct route to Mull is the Calmac ferry from Oban to Craignure.
-The summer timetable is reproduced on the left.
+The summer timetable is reproduced on the right.
 Hopefully participants will be able to share transport & ferry costs.

 We will be making a call on departure point depending on weather on the morning of the 11th.
 This could be Fionnphort, Ulva Ferry or Calgary Bay.

 Using a specific sea kayak is very important, so if you do not have one please borrow or hire one from a club or commercially.
 Cumbria Canoeists have three sea kayaks and related kit that are available for a small donation.

 Personal paddling equipment, adequate gear, a change of clothes, food and drink for each day’s paddle are essential - Paddler Kit lists are available here.

 Responsibility for camping and cooking each day will be left with the participants, but do not hesitate to ask for any further guidance.